Culture of Eritrea: Cuisine

 Typically, Eritrean cuisine consists of various stews (tsebhi) made from vegetables and meat, and served atop a large, flat sourdough bread called injera, tayta, "shuro", "alicha" and "hamly".
 Many vegetarian dishes are available since a majority of the population observe fasting at some time during the year.
 Eating is accomplished without utensils by tearing a piece of injera (strictly using the right hand), then scooping some stew, vegetables or salad with the bread.

 On visiting an Eritrean household, it is polite to decline at least three times if asked to dine.
 Usually the host will say "bezay kelalem", after which the guest may agree to dine.
 This process ensures that one does not seem too eager to eat at another's household.
 When one visits an Eritrean house regardless of whether they are served with food or not, they are always served with hot tea.

 Suwa is the name for the home-brewed beer common in Eritrea.
 It is made from roasted corn, barley and other grain and is flavored with gesho, a type of buckthorn leaf.
 The beverage is often made for celebrations; a sweet honey wine (called Mies) is also commonly served.

 In addition, Eritrean cuisine has a lot of Italian dishes from the Italian Eritrean cuisine introduced during Italian Eritrea.
 It is more common to find people eating the Italian Eritrean cuisine in the capital, Asmara.
 Asmara has been regarded as "New Rome" or "Italy's African City" due to its Italian influence, not only in the architecture, but also for the wide streets, piazzas (town squares) and coffee bars.
 In the boulevards, lined with palms and trees, there are many Italian style bars, restaurants and cafes, serving cappuccinos and lattes, as well as gelato parlours.
 Many Eritreans drink the espresso coffee, made using original Italian machinery.
-Pizza -the worldwide famous Italian food created in Napoli- is one of the favorite foods of the young people in Asmara.
+Pizza is one of the favorite foods of the young people in Asmara.